 Please provide an explanation of your interest and purpose in seeking a graduate degree.

 A sample of your best academic paper must be written in English.
 (If one is not available, your best non-academic prose will suffice.)
 The academic writing sample must be written by the applicant alone.
 It should represent the writing ability of the applicant in order for the Graduate Committee to judge if his/her level in writing will lead to success in the graduate program.

 These may be submitted online via ApplyYourself.
 A hard copy of the recommendation form mailed to the Department of Linguistics is also acceptable.
 Please enter the names of your recommenders in the online application even if they are mailing their recommendations.
 Professors who know your academic abilities write the most useful and convincing personal references.
 It is your responsibility to ensure that all three references reach us by the application deadline.

 We consider requests for application fee waivers in cases of financial need.
-If you need an application fee waiver due to financial difficulties, please contact Kacey Campell at email@example.com and state that you would like to request a fee waiver.
+If you need an application fee waiver due to financial difficulties, please fill out this form.
 No documentation of financial need is required.
-Waiver funds are limited and requests will be guaranteed full consideration only if they are received by January 5th.
+Waiver funds are limited.
+Applicants who work with a faculty mentor tend to have more success in gaining admittance.
+We want our fee waiver recipients to have a faculty mentor so they have the best chance at admittance.
+So it is advisable to work with a faculty mentor in assessing whether our program would be a good fit for you prior to requesting an application fee waiver.
+Requests will be guaranteed full consideration only if they are received by January 5th.

 Department of Linguistics

 c/o Kacey Campbell